Sarvandani/Beautiful_github_profile/README.md

 ## Python package statistics

 In the follwing [link](https://pepy.tech/), you can find statistic such as oanthly download of Python packages.
-I have chosedn Tensorflow as an example:
+I have chosedn Tensorflow as an example.
+Go to the link and select your package.
+Then you just need to copy.

 | **badge and code** |
 | --------------- |